Prag8855/aab/content/guides/cost-of-living.md

 In Germany, there is the cold rent (*[[Kaltmiete]]*), and the warm rent (*[[Warmmiete]]*).
 The warm rent includes utilities (*[[Nebenkosten]]*).

+Rent is usually your biggest expense.
+An unfurnished apartment costs 15 to 22€/m^2^.{{ fail_on('2026-06-01')}} Temporary furnished apartments are more expensive.

+If you just moved to Germany, you usually pay more for rent.
+[Landlords prefer stable tenants](/guides/find-a-flat-in-berlin#what-landlords-want), so cheap apartments usually go to long-term residents.

-Rent is often your biggest expense.
-An unfurnished apartment costs around 24€/m^2^ or 2.25€/sqft.[^1]{{ fail_on('2025-12-01')}} Immigrants often get expensive furnished apartments, because they can't find anything else.
+If you just moved to Germany, you might need to pay more.
+Immigrants often get expensive furnished apartments, because they can't find anything else.
 After a few months in Germany, [get your rent lowered](/guides/moving-in#lower-your-rent) or look for a cheaper apartment.

 **[How to pay less rent ➞](/guides/saving-money-germany#rent)**